Some conditions for hamiltonian cycles in 1-tough $(K_2 \cup kK_1)$-free graphs: Abstract

 \section{Abstract}

 Let $k \geq 2$ be an integer.
 We say that a graph $G$ is $(K_2 \cup kK_1)$-free if it does not contain $K_2 \cup kK_1$ as an induced subgraph.
-Recently, Shi and Shan conjectured that every $1$-tough and $2k$-connected $(K_2 \cup kK_1)$-free graph is hamiltonian \cite{Shi_et_al-2022}.
-In this paper, we solve this conjecture by proving the following stronger statement; every $k$-connected $(K_2 \cup kK_1)$-free graph of order $n$ with minimum degree at least $\frac{3(k-1)}{2}$ and independence number at most $\frac{n}{2}$ is hamiltonian or the Petersen graph.
-Also, we show that every $(k+1)$-connected $(K_2 \cup kK_1)$-free graph of order $n$ with minimum degree at least $\frac{3k-1}{2}$ and independence number strictly smaller than $\frac{n}{2}$ is hamiltonian-connected.
+Recently, Shi and Shan conjectured that every $1$-tough and $2k$-connected $(K_2 \cup kK_1)$-free graph is hamiltonian.
+In this paper, we solve this conjecture by proving the statement; every 1-tough and $k$-connected $(K_2 \cup kK_1)$-free graph with minimum degree at least $\frac{3(k-1)}{2}$ is hamiltonian or the Petersen graph.